Here are three, quick copywriting tricks to ensure that your prospects take action on the sales content for your website.

 Sales pages need content to answer those questions.
 And each frequently-asked question can become the focus of a separate blog article, so that those blog articles have a chance of showing up in search results when prospects ask Google for the answer.

-Give your prospects what they are looking for
+3. Give your prospects what they are looking for

 Those answers are the foundation of all great sales content.